ProbablePrime/interactive-keyboard/README.md

 * kbm-robot - Easy to install, Flakey/Unpredictable.
 Supports DirectInput/XInput games

 ## Deprecated Handlers
-These handlers are hard to install or kludge's for earlier times in this project
+These handlers are hard to install or have limited features.
 * keyboardz - Easy to install, Windows only
 * robotjs - Hard to install Robust, Linux/Windows/Mac

-To use a handler for your game install it in the same folder as this project with `npm install` so if you chose keyboardz that would be `npm install keyboardz`.
-Then in your config file change the `"handler":"robotjs",` to `"handler":"keyboardz",`.
+To use a handler for your game install it in the same folder as this project with `npm install` so if you chose `kbm-robot` that would be `npm install kbm-robot`.
+Then in your config file change the `"handler":"robot-js",` to `"handler":"kbm-robot",`.

-## A Warning about kbm-robot

-kbm-robot was the intial handler for this project but keys would become stuck after 30 minutes of play.
-I've attempted to rectify this with a timer that restarts some kbm-robot internals.
-Please **DO NOT** use kbm-robot on an un-supervised stream.
-Unfourtunately kbm-robot is also the only handler capable of emitting `DirectX/XInput` compatible events.
-If your target game uses them robotjs and keyboardz might not work.

 # Consensus / Metric / Maths
 With potentially 100s of people pushing the buttons we need some way to decide if a button should be pushed.